CT scan: Industrial use

 Industrial CT scanning (industrial computed tomography) is a process which uses X-ray equipment to produce 3D representations of components both externally and internally.
 Industrial CT scanning has been used in many areas of industry for internal inspection of components.
 Some of the key uses for CT scanning have been flaw detection, failure analysis, metrology, assembly analysis, image-based finite element methods and reverse engineering applications.
 CT scanning is also employed in the imaging and conservation of museum artifacts.

 Aviation security

-CT scanning has also found an application in transport security (predominantly airport security) where it is currently used in a materials analysis context for explosives detection CTX (explosive-detection device) and is also under consideration for automated baggage/parcel security scanning using computer vision based object recognition algorithms that target the detection of specific threat items based on 3D appearance (e.g. guns, knives, liquid containers).
-Its usage in airport security pioneered at Shannon Airport in March 2022 has ended the ban on liquids over 100 ml there, a move that Heathrow Airport plans for a full roll-out on 1 December 2022 and the TSA spent $781.2 million on an order for over 1,000 scanners, ready to go live in the summer.
+CT scanning has also found an application in transport security (predominantly airport security), where it is currently used in a materials analysis context for explosives detection, CTX.
+It is also under consideration for automated baggage/parcel security scanning, using computer vision-based object-recognition algorithms that target the detection of specific threat items based on 3D appearance (e.g. guns, knives, liquid containers).
+Its usage in airport security, pioneered at Shannon Airport in March 2022, has ended the ban on liquids over 100 ml there, a move that Heathrow Airport planned for a full roll-out on 1 December 2022.
+The TSA spent $781.2 million on an order for over 1,000 scanners, ready to go live that summer.